VhiktorBrown/paystack_flutter/README.md

   ///       - [Currency.ZAR] (South African Rand)
   ///       - [Currency.KES] (Kenyan Shilling)
 ```
+## Bank Transfer Unresponsive in Sandbox ENV(But Don't Fret)
+Please, don't fret if the `Pay with Bank Transfer` option just keeps loading indefinitely after you click on the `I have sent the money` button.
+Paystack Bank Transfer option doesn't work properly in the sandbox environment but when you use your `LIVE KEY`, it works fine.

 ## :white_check_mark: Success Callback(After successful payment)
 Paystack recommends that you use the reference to make a call to your backend to confirm if transaction was indeed successful before you provide value to your customer.